Byzantine Empire under the Angelos dynasty: Background

-The end of the Komnenian Restoration

 Alexios II Komnenos

-When Manuel I Komnenos died on 24 September 1180, his son and successor were the 11-year-old Alexios II Komnenos.
-He passed, "his entire life at play or the chase, and contracted several habits of pronounced viciousness."
+When Manuel I Komnenos died on 24 September 1180, his son and successor was the 11-year-old Alexios II Komnenos.
+He passed "his entire life at play or the chase, and contracted several habits of pronounced viciousness."
 Consequently, this child, unfit to rule both physically and mentally ruled with a regency led by his mother, Maria of Antioch.
 Her Frankish connections guaranteed her the hatred of the Byzantine Empire; the Principality of Antioch was at the time one of the most rebellious vassals of Byzantium.

 Latin hatred had grown throughout the Empire and the capital mainly due to the jealousy of Byzantine merchants at the pro-western policies of Manuel Komnenos and his paternal grandfather, Alexios I Komnenos, whose generous trade terms with the Republic of Venice saw the establishment of a Frankish colony in the capital.
 Maria then decided to appoint an unpopular pro-western Byzantine also named Alexios Komnenos, a nephew of Manuel Komnenos, to be her chief advisor in the regency.
 It is said that he, "was accustomed to spending the greater part of the day in bed ... whenever the sun appeared, he would seek the darkness, like a wild beast; he took much pleasure in rubbing his decaying teeth, putting new ones in the place of those that had fallen out through old age."